Manage data links

 - The name of the worksheet that contains the linked data range

-When you select a linked element on a slide, the data about its linked workbook appears on top of the element.
+When you select a linked element on a slide, the information about its linked workbook and worksheet appears on top of the element.

-To learn how to manage linked elements when think-cell hasn't established a link to their Excel data ranges, see the following sections:
+To learn how to manage linked elements when think-cell hasn't connected to their Excel data ranges, see the following sections:

 Note: You can also manage updates for all the linked elements in your presentation from one place with the Data Links dialog.
 To learn more, see Manage linked data with the Data Links dialog.